Innovation and Catch-up in Platform Economy (ICPE) project

 The findings of the study will contribute to our understanding of innovation strategy and R&D management in internet companies, especially in effective digital product innovation, value creation and capturing through the innovative application of basic technology and innovation empowered ecosystem development, and the role of social impact-orientation in driven inclusive innovation.
 The results of the study should provide valuable managerial insights, and suggest policy implications for other businesses that are latecomers in this field, in both the developing and developed countries.

 This project is being undertaken by the Technology & Management Centre for Development (TMCD) – University of Oxford

-The TMCD at Oxford University is a world leading research centre focusing on some of the most important issues related to technology and development facing public and private policymakers today.
-It has an established reputation for world class research on innovation, technology and development, and trade, foreign direct investment and economic development in the developing world.
+The TMCD at Oxford University is a world-leading research centre focusing on some of the most important issues related to technology and development facing public and private policymakers today.
+It has an established reputation for world-class research on innovation, technology and development, trade, foreign direct investment, and economic development in the developing world.
 The Centre has also developed research in the area of policy and management of innovation and green technology transformation, and the role of trade and foreign direct investment in facilitating international technology transfer in green technology.

 The Principal Investigator on this project is Professor Xiaolan Fu, Professor of Technology and International Development at ODID and the Director of TMCD.
-Professor Fu is supported on this project by Ms Lorraine Watling and Dr Xuechen Ding.
+Professor Fu is supported on this project by Ms. Lorraine Watling and two Research Officers.

 The Innovation and Catch-up in Platform Economy (ICPE) Project started in early 2021.

 The research staff are all in place, including the Principal Investigator and two research officers.